-The breadth of awe-inspiring natural beauty and endless recreational activities within Glacier National Park may initially surpass the depth of the region’s equally as captivating history.
+The breath of awe-inspiring natural beauty and endless recreational activities within Glacier National Park may initially surpass the depth of the region’s equally as captivating history.
 However, as visitors come to embrace the glory of the scenery, their minds inevitably become curious about the park’s past – its formation, the early settlers and pioneers who made it possible, its one-of-a-kind architecture, and how the development of the Great Northern Railway played an intrinsic role in what is now Glacier National Park.

 Glacier’s Magnificent Landscape